nextstrain/augur/docs/faq/import-beast.md

 Please [get in touch](mailto:hello@nextstrain.org) if you encounter any issues.

 ### Steps
-1. Parse the BEAST tree using `augur import-beast`.
+1. Parse the BEAST tree using `augur import beast`.
 Most of the options are explained below, but run with `--help` to see them all.
 This produces a newick tree file and a node-data JSON file containing BEAST traits as well as (temporal) branch lengths.

 2. It may be necessary to modify the format of the traits written to the node-data JSON.
 These are extracted directly from the BEAST-created annotations in the NEXUS file.
 For example, if you have encoded location or host as integers, then you should map these back to their true values now.

 3. Create an `auspice-config.json` file, which is needed for various display options in auspice.
 A template is provided as terminal output from step (1), however there is not enough information in the MCC tree to do this automatically.
 Pay particular attention to the color-variable types, which can either be "continuous" or "discrete".

 4. Extra metadata can be included here -- either as an additional node-data JSON file, or in TSV format.
 Any additional metadata must be both specified in the `auspice-config.json` file and provided to `augur export`.